dhangerkapil/reasoning-llms-usecases/docs/getting-started/index.md

 # Getting Started with Reasoning Models

-This workshop covers uses of Reasoning Models with Azure OpenAI.
+This workshop covers uses of Reasoning Models.
 The workshop includes several example use cases demonstrating how to implement reasoning-based solutions for various business scenarios.

 ## Setup Instructions
 To get started with this workshop: